xenify-io/litepaper/README.md

 The longer you lock your XNF, the greater your veXNF earning power.
 However, it's important to note this earning power decays over time, even if you opt for the maximum 1-year lock period.
 This decay mechanic incentivises users to lock for longer terms to maintain higher earning strength for longer.

-Your earning potential directly correlates to the amount of XNF you stake and your chosen lock duration.
+Your earning potential directly correlates to the amount of XNF you lock and your chosen lock duration.
 At the start of your lock period, your veXNF is minted with 100% earning power.
 Over time, as your lock continues, the strength of this earning power diminishes based on the custom decay formula below:

 <br>